jazzypants1989/jessquery/README.md

     // Each proxy has full access to the DOM API-- useful for conditional logic. if (display.textContent === "") {
       resolve("Loading...")
-      // reject will automatically throw an error and call the error handler.
+      // With promisify, reject will automatically throw an error and call the default error handler.
     }
   }, 200)
 })

-// There's a default error handler that catches all errors and promise rejections
+// The default error handler catches all errors and promise rejections
 // But, you can override it if you want to do something else. setErrorHandler((err) => {
   sendErrorToAnalytics(err)
 })

 // Every promise is resolved automatically
-// The next function will never run until the previous one is finished. button.on("click", () => {
+// The next function never runs until the previous one is finished. button.on("click", () => {
   display
     .text(onlyWarnIfLoadIsSlow()) // NEVER shows text UNLESS data doesn't load in 200ms